Walther Wever (pilot)

-Career
+Early life and career

 Wever was born on 16 January 1923 in Munich in the Weimar Republic, the son of Generalleutnant Walther Wever.
-Following flight training in mid-1943 he was posted to 3.
+Joining the Luftwaffe in 1942 and following flight training in mid-1943, (Note: Flight training in the Luftwaffe progressed through the levels A1, A2 and B1, B2, referred to as A/B flight training.
+A training included theoretical and practical training in aerobatics, navigation, long-distance flights and dead-stick landings.
+The B courses included high-altitude flights, instrument flights, night landings and training to handle the aircraft in difficult situations.) he was posted to 3.
 Staffel (3rd squadron) of Jagdgeschwader 51 (JG 51—51st Fighter Wing).
 At the time, 3.
 Staffel was commanded by Hauptmann Heinz Lange and was subordinated to I. Gruppe (1st group) of JG 51 headed by Major Erich Leie and stationed at an airfield named Orel-Slobodka located approximately 20 km west-southwest of Oryol on the Eastern Front.
-Wever claimed his first aerial victory on 19 June south of Karachev, approximately 45 km west of Oryol.
-Depending on source, the aircraft shot down was either a Yakovlev Yak-4 light bomber, an Yakovlev Yak-4 fighter, or a Douglas A-20 Havoc bomber.